chef-boneyard/chef-web-docs-2016/step_resource/step_resource_service_restart_and_notify.rst

 ..
 This is an included how-to.

-The following example shows how start a service named "example_service" and immediately notify the |nginx| service to restart.
+The following example shows how start a service named ``example_service`` and immediately notify the |nginx| service to restart.

 .. code-block:: ruby